mesosphere-backup/cassandra-kairosdb-tutorial/README.md

 Note: there is nothing to change for you in `marathon-kairosdb.json`.

 Once you see KairosDB running in Marathon, you can access its Web UI by looking up the IP address of the public node (`52.11.127.207` in my case) along with the port that Mesos has assigned to the container.

+Tip: You can find your public agent IP address in AWS by viewing your EC2 instances and searching for nodes with a Public IP and aws:cloudformation:logical-id PublicSlaveServerGroup

 You can glean the port mapping information either by looking at the Marathon UI or through using the DCOS CLI like so:

     $ dcos marathon task list
     APP              HEALTHY          STARTED              HOST     ID